Vietnamese journalist Phan Kim Khanh is under house arrest after serving a six-year prison sentence on anti-state

 A government statement said Khanh posted "fabricated and distorted" information against Vietnam on two blogs, three Facebook pages, and two YouTube channels, reports said.

 Prior to his arrest, Khanh established and managed two pro-democracy news websites, Vietnam Weekly and Anti-corruption Newspaper, according to the reports.
 Vietnam Right Now, an independent news website, reported that Khanh had recently posted allegations of official corruption on one of his blogs.

-Khanh was transferred from Cam Son commune, Phu Luong district’s prison in Thai Nguyen province, to Nam Ha province’s Nam Ha prison in January 2018, according to the 88 Project, a rights group that monitors the status of Vietnamese political prisoners.
+Khanh was transferred from Cam Son commune, the Phu Luong district’s prison in Thai Nguyen province, to Ha Nam province’s Nam Ha prison in January 2018, according to The 88 Project, a rights group that monitors the status of Vietnamese political prisoners.

 On September 30, 2018, Khanh asked his father during a prison visit to contact his lawyer regarding an appeal petition he said prison authorities failed to forward to relevant justice officials after his conviction, according to The 88 Project.